 A number of mothers in Morocco reported their children were affected by Rayan’s story.

 On Tuesday, a statement from the Chefchaouen province warned that some posts on social media from Morocco and abroad were trying to take advantage of Rayan’s death.
-They were asking for charity donation of material or money.
+They were asking for charity donations of material or money.
 According to the province, Rayan’s family condemned any attempts to take advantage of their conditions.

 Securing all the abandoned wells in Morocco and Saudi Arabia

 After Rayan’s tragedy, the Ministry of Interior decided to fill all the abandoned wells in the country.
 Local authorities have been required to count and obstruct them as soon as possible.
-They would help citizens to secure dry wells by providing material necessary for the work.
+They would help citizens to secure dry wells by providing the material necessary for the work.